You can make a difference in the lives of women affected by trafficking.

 We have a place for you at Woven.

 It’s not easy to find ethical jewellery you’re excited to wear.
-You shouldn’t have to choose between fair-trade or trendy when you’re shopping… with our jewellery, you can have both!
+You shouldn’t have to choose between fair-trade and trendy when you’re shopping…with our jewellery, you can have both!

 The women in our SE Asia safe homes create beautiful earrings, necklaces and bracelets in modern colours and designs.
-Proceeds from jewellery sales are given back to the artisans, as well as supporting safe home costs.
+Proceeds from jewellery sales are given back to the artisans and our safe work program.

 My fears and doubts narrowed my vision—but God reminded me I simply had to be willing, and he would gently guide my steps.